 All students at Catholic University must fulfill the intermediate language requirement.
 This requires the completion of language courses to the 104-level.

 • No. You should register for a language at the 101-level.
-If Departmental consent is required to register for the course, email arguetaf@cua.edu.
+If Departmental consent is required to register for a modern languages course, email arguetaf@cua.edu.

 • Yes, for one year.
 You should register for a language at the 101-level.
-If Departmental consent is required to register for the course, email arguetaf@cua.edu.
+If Departmental consent is required to register for a modern languages course, email arguetaf@cua.edu.

 • Yes, for two or more years.
-You must complete the Language Placement Test.
+Unless you took an AP test (see guidance here), you must complete a Modern Language Placement Test or a Greek or Latin Placement Test.
 Based on your results, you will register for a language course at the appropriate level.
 It is important to complete the test during the summer.
 Caution: Should you fail to take a placement test before the semester begins, you must take Catholic University's Placement Test during the first week of classes.
 You will not be allowed to stay in your language class until you have completed the test.
 Please note that such a delay will result in greater difficulties registering for the class section of your choice.

 Did you grow up speaking a foreign language?